swharden/pyABF/docs/getting-started/readme.md

 ![source/demo_04a_plotting_multiple_channels.jpg](source/demo_04a_plotting_multiple_channels.jpg)

-## Plot the Stimulus Waveform
+## Plot the Command Waveform

-Episodic ABF files can have complex protocols designed with the waveform editor.
+Episodic ABF files can have complex protocols designed with in waveform editor.
 After calling `setSweep()` the command waveform can be accessed as `sweep.C`.